marcosh/fundic/README.md

 In its essence a dependency injection container is just a component which is able, from a key, to retrieve a corresponding working object.

+A common approach to do this is to configure how the corresponding object should be contructed or even relay on autowiring based on class naming.

-In other words, it is a map that associates to a key a factory which builds the object identified by the key, possibly using recursively the container itself.
+Another approach si to see a dependency injection container as a map that associates to a key a factory which builds the object identified by the key, possibly using recursively the container itself.

 `fundic` takes this idea to its core and, in fact, if you look at the essence, it is just a map that associates keys to factories of the form